takomachan/umu/README.md

 #### Simple function

-`val` declaration bind value to identifier, where the value is function object
+The declaration `val` binds a value to an identifier.
+Here, the value is a function object.

 ```
 umu:1> val add = { x y -> x + y }